 The different parameters introduced in the previous sections may be split into two categories: static parameters, describing the production network and the production function, and dynamic parameters, describing the evolution of prices, labour and outputs.
 We provide an overview of them and of the typical values we assign to them in our simulations below.

 \paragraph{Static Parameters}

-\begin{enumerate} \item Number of firms $N$ -- here $N=100$. \item Type of network -- here a random regular directed network~\cite{MCKAY1981203, KimRegularGraph2006}, where each firm has the same number of clients and suppliers $d=15$. \item CES production function -- here a Leontief production function ($q=0^+$) with a return to scale parameter $b=0.95$.\footnote{Choosing $b$ slightly below unity helps stabilising the dynamics and also prevents the relaxation time from diverging as the smallest eigenvalue of the production matrix $\varepsilon \to 0$.
-An in-depth discussion of this point will be provided in a follow-up paper.} \item The smallest eigenvalue $\varepsilon$ of the production matrix $\boldsymbol{\mathcal{M}}$, which for large values corresponds to a presumably stable economy. \item Firm inter-linkages $J_{ij}$, which we all take to be $1$ when firms $i$ and $j$ are linked and zero otherwise. \item Firm productivities $z_i$, first set to 1 and then adapted to adjust $\varepsilon$ to take the required value.\footnote{Modifying the productivity factors as $z^\prime=z+\varepsilon-\min{\rm Sp}\left(\mathcal{M}\right)$ makes the minimum eigenvalue of $\mathcal{M}$ equal to $\varepsilon$.} \item Household consumption preferences $\theta_i^0$, modelled by iid uniform random variables rescaled to have $\sum_i\theta_i^0=1$. \item Work disutility Frisch index, set to $\varphi=1$ (quadratic disutility of labour) and scale of workforce set to $L_0=1$. \item The behavioural parameter $\lambda$, defined in Eq. \eqref{eq:def_lambda}, is set to $1$. \end{enumerate}
+\begin{enumerate} \item Number of firms $N$ -- here $N=100$. \item Type of network -- here a random regular directed network, see \cite{MCKAY1981203, KimRegularGraph2006}, where each firm has the same number of clients and suppliers $d=15$. \item CES production function -- here a Leontief production function ($q=0^+$) with a return to scale parameter $b=0.95$.\footnote{ Choosing $b$ slightly below unity helps stabilising the dynamics and also prevents the relaxation time from diverging as the smallest eigenvalue of the production matrix $\varepsilon \to 0$.
+Arguments to this effect are detailed in Appendix \ref{ap:eq}.} \item The smallest eigenvalue $\varepsilon$ of the production matrix $\boldsymbol{\mathcal{M}}$, which for large values corresponds to a stable economy. \item Firm inter-linkages $J_{ij}$, which we take to be $1$ when firms $i$ and $j$ are linked and zero otherwise. \item Firm productivities $z_i$, first set to 1 and then adapted to adjust $\varepsilon$ to take the required value.\footnote{Modifying the productivity factors as $z^\prime=z+\varepsilon-\min{\rm Sp}\left(\mathcal{M}\right)$ makes the minimum eigenvalue of $\mathcal{M}$ equal to $\varepsilon$.} \item Baseline household consumption preferences $\theta_i^0$, modelled by iid uniform random variables rescaled to have $\sum_i\theta_i^0=1$. \item Work disutility Frisch index, set to $\varphi=1$ (quadratic disutility of labour) and scale of workforce set to $L_0=1$. \item The behavioural extrapolation parameter $\lambda$, defined in Eq. \eqref{eq:def_lambda}, is set to $1$. \end{enumerate}

+Note that we shall also simulate our model on more realistic models of firm networks, including actual input-output networks constructed from the FactSet database (\cite{factset}), see Appendix \ref{ap:real_net}.

 \paragraph{Dynamic Parameters}